M.

 Step 5

-Push the direction into SEO, content strategy, social, paid, and Studio workflows once the decision is clear.
+Push the direction into planning, templates, and execution once the decision is clear.

 Trust model